CapitanLiteral/GUI_Research/README.md

 <h2 id="UI_D_D_Explanation">Explanation</h2>
 <p>Now we know what this project has, so lets get into the sauce and learn what a Data driven system is.</p>
-<p>A data driven system its a system that moves around data.
+<p>A data driven system its a system that moves around data. <br/>
-<b>Which data?</b>
+<b>Which data?</b><br/>
-Any data.
+Any data.<br/>
 For us, moving around data means that our UI its gonna be based on a permanent data stored in the hard disk.
-This will allow us to load te UI layout without coding it inside our project. <b>YOU DONT NEED TO RECOMPILE AGAIN AND AGAIN EACH TIME YOU MAKE A CHANGE</b>, yeah, its something to celebrate.
+This will allow us<br/>
+to load te UI layout without coding it inside our project. <br/><b>YOU DONT NEED TO RECOMPILE AGAIN AND AGAIN EACH TIME YOU MAKE A CHANGE</b>, yeah, its something to celebrate.
 </p>